Dental Basics: What Are Wisdom Teeth?

 Symptoms of Impacted Wisdom Teeth

-Impacted wisdom teeth can cause many problems in the mouth, such as damage to other teeth, cysts, wisdom tooth decay, and gum diseases.
+Impacted wisdom teeth can cause many problems in the mouth, such as damage to other teeth, cysts, wisdom tooth decay, and gum disease

 When wisdom teeth develop any complex conditions or disorders, such as the situation of impacted wisdom teeth, removal is the most common treatment.